rajbos/rajbos.github.io/_posts/2021-12-11-GitHub-Actions-Maturity-Levels.md

 For both options, the runners will download the entire repository by calling either git checkout (if git is installed on the runner) or downloading the status of the repository as a tarball.
 The [runner is open source](https://github.com/actions/runner), so you can follow along with the steps it is taking.

 The issue with using both, is that you are pulling in arbitrary code from the internet!
 Even if you follow [best practices](/blog/2021/02/06/GitHub-Actions), you should look at what the action is doing for you.
-GitHub as no documented process for publishing an action or a security check on them: anyone can set up a public repository with the right content and then everyone can use it.
+GitHub has no documented process for publishing an action or a security check on them: anyone can set up a public repository with the right content and then everyone can use it.
 Very helpful to get started fast, but security is not part of that picture!

 ### Why is this first level so bad?
 As I said, the methods above always use a version of the action as is.
 The branching method uses whatever was pushed last to that branch.
 So even if you have just reviewed it and start using it, a newer version might just have been pushed to that branch.
 This happens **without you knowing of** it at all!
 Anything can happen between you reviewing it and you using it.
 A vulnerability in a package the action is using might be found, or the maintainer decides to export all environment variables to their own server.
 Or maybe even the maintainer hands over the code to a third party so they can do the maintenance.
 You never know, but might be using an action in production that is not what you intended.

 For version pinning the same principle applies: you might even pin a specific version, say v2.1.4 and think you're now safe: you are not!
 The version of a release comes from a [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 Git tags can be reused!
-They are flexible by design, so the maintainer cant tag code and push that as v2.1.4.
+They are flexible by design, so the maintainer can tag code and push that as v2.1.4.
 Then, even months later decide to add some code, maybe introduce a vulnerability and reuse the same tag!
 Then the runner will download the version of the repository **as it is with that tag** linked to it and you are running code in your workflow that you never intended.

 ## 2) Review the source code and trust the publisher / action
 The first step in being better at using actions in a secure way is to review the source code: know what the action will be doing on your behalf!
 The repo is open source, so go to the repo: